 How can drumming and hip-hop be used to support young people in out of home care?

-More than 10,000 Victorian children are living in Out of Home Care, with authorities considering their safety and wellbeing at immediate risk in the care of biological parents.
-Little evidence exists about best practice in support programs for these young people but recent theories, informed by neuroscience, suggest that rhythm-based activities may be one innovative and engaging approach with potential to make a difference.
+More than 10,000 Victorian children are living in Out of Home Care (OoHC), with authorities considering their safety and wellbeing at immediate risk in the care of biological parents.
+Little evidence exists about best practice in support programs for these young people but recent theories, informed by neuroscience, suggest that rhythm-based activities may be one innovative and engaging approach with the potential to make a difference.

 Professor Katrina Skewes McFerran [National Music Therapy Research Unit]